flowlink/shopify_integration/README.md

 ## Notes

-There are various differences between how Wombat and Shopify handle objects that are worth noting and watching out for:
+There are various differences between how FlowLink and Shopify handle objects that are worth noting and watching out for:

-* Products: First, Shopify *only* stores SKU and price values in variants, while Wombat has a sort of base product with a SKU and a price, along with variants, which also have SKUs and prices.
-This integration ignores Wombat's base SKU and price and only uses those from variants.
+* Products: First, Shopify *only* stores SKU and price values in variants, while FlowLink has a sort of base product with a SKU and a price, along with variants, which also have SKUs and prices.
+This integration ignores FlowLink's base SKU and price and only uses those from variants.
-  Second, Shopify only associates images only with base products, not for each variant, while Wombat associates images with the base product AND its variants.
-So, when adding a Wombat product to Shopify, we add all Wombat images to the Shopify base product.
+  Second, Shopify only associates images only with base products, not for each variant, while FlowLink associates images with the base product AND its variants.
+So, when adding a FlowLink product to Shopify, we add all FlowLink images to the Shopify base product.
 The 'gotcha' here is that products added to Shopify with images associated with variants will lose that association.
 Finally, Shopify checks if image URLs are valid prior to adding them, and will fail to add an image URL silently if not.